crimethinc/website/README.md

 ```

 ## Development Setup with Docker
-If you're doing development on Linux, you may find it more comfortable to run the website in a container.
+If you’re doing development on Linux, you may find it more comfortable to run the website in a container.
 You can do this easily using Docker.

-First, you'll need to have a Postgres instance running.
-If you're just doing development and have no need to persist database changes to disk, you can run one like and print out its IP address like this:
+First, you’ll need to have a Postgres instance running.
+If you’re just doing development and have no need to persist database changes to disk, you can run one like and print out its IP address like this:
 ```
 docker run -d --name postgres postgres:latest docker inspect -f '{{ .NetworkSettings.IPAddress }}' postgres
 ```

-We're going to assume that the Postgres container's IP address was `172.17.0.2` for the next few steps; if that's not the case, be sure to replace it as appropriate.
+We’re going to assume that the Postgres container’s IP address was `172.17.0.2` for the next few steps; if that’s not the case, be sure to replace it as appropriate.

 Next, you need to build the Docker image, create, and then seed the database:
 ```